EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/06_pinia/README.md

 npm install
 npm run dev          # http://localhost:5173
-npm run typecheck    # vue-tsc --noEmit
+npm run typecheck    # vue-tsc --noEmit npm test             # vitest run npm run test:watch   # vitest, in watch mode
 ```

+Steps 4 and 6 come with their specs already written: **`tests/stores.spec.ts`**
+covers the two plugins — what the cart persists and what it must not, a corrupted
+entry that cannot take startup down, and the log of a successful **and** of a
+failed action.
+It is red on the skeleton; keep `npm run test:watch` in a second
+terminal.

+It drives the panels rather than the stores, on purpose: the three stores of step
+1 do not exist yet, so a spec importing `useCatalogStore` would fail to *load*
+rather than fail an assertion.
+The measurements — `shallowRef`, the `byId` index,
+the render counters — stay where they belong, in the browser with the numbers
+written down.

 Every panel displays its own **render counter** and the app displays the cost of
 the catalog assignment.
 Write the numbers down before each change.